edalzell/statamic-mousetrap/README.md

 A Statamic V2 add-on that allows you to edit your content in the CP by pressing `Esc` anywhere on your site.

 ## Installing
-1. Copy the "addons" folder contents to your Statamic `site` directory;
+1. Copy the `Mousetrap` folder to your addons directory;

 ## Usage